moki298/GE_Ghosthack/README.md

-# GE_Ghosthack
-Webapp to connect employer and employee show.me* Hack
+# Webapp to connect employer and employee
 =============

 Purpose: